-Decommissioning of the project will involve dismantling and removing all the structures from mini substation sites, dismantling the supporting infrastructure (towers) and all those structures that were associated with this project implementation.
-Some of the impacts of this project phase are similar to those that have been discussed during construction and operational phase.
+Decommissioning of the project will involve dismantling and removing all the structures of the substation sites, dismantling the supporting infrastructure (towers) and all those structures that were associated with this project implementation.
+Some of the impacts of this project phase are similar to those that have been discussed during rehabilitation and operational phase.